GXtechnic/Documentation/README.md

 # Welcome to our Documentation repository

-This repository will contain all of the documentation related to this project.
-This will include our team agreement document, system selection document and our growing cache of SOPs.
-Below you will find our team members with links to thier Linkedin and Github profiles.
-We have also added links to our Trello project management board as well as other related information.
+This repository contains all documentation related to this project,  including our Team Agreement document, System Selection document, and all Standard Operating Procedures (SOPs).
+GXTechnic's team member roster is also available, listed with links to their Linkedin and Github profiles.
+The Trello project management tool we employed is also available.

 <br>